 Cruises to Delaware Lighthouses

-There are several lighthouse tours that take you past historic landmarks in the state of Delaware.
-You’ll see original lighthouses, ones that have been rebuilt and a few that aren’t your typical light station.
+Several lighthouse tours take you past historic landmarks in the state of Delaware.
+You’ll see original lighthouses, ones that have been rebuilt, and a few that aren’t your typical light station.

 If you happen to be headed to Cape May, NJ, you may catch a glimpse of a few lighthouses in Delaware from the Cape May Lewes Ferry just north of Rehoboth Beach.